Seven sins for seven brothers

-Set in the late nineteenth-century, the novella Seven Devils follows Elizabeth Winterbourne through a bloody world of love, passion, betrayal, and sin as she seeks her freedom through the darkest means.
+Set in the late 1800s, Seven Devils follows Elizabeth Winterbourne through a bloody world of love, passion, betrayal, and sin as she seeks her freedom through the darkest means.

 One morning, delightfully identical to the rest, he took his breakfast there.
 The sun shone bright as ever as it advanced in the sky and he settled into a chair at the small table where he took most of his meals.
 The seat opposite him was vacant, but he hardly minded.
 His wife only joined him on infrequent occasions and when she did she was irritable and intolerable as ever.
 Solitude seemed to call to him and he prepared his mind for yet another day lost in the volumes.

 To his dismay, that call was interrupted.
 Appearing in the large arched doorway, she glided toward him, walking so lightly as to hardly disturb the fine layer of dust on the floor.
 She was beautiful, he thought, as the sunlight seemed to shine from within her.
 He only wished that her beauty sank deeper than just her skin.
 Even how she sat down overflowed with grace and elegance.
 To the outside eye, she was the perfect wife.

 “John, must you spend another wretched day locked away in this tower?” she asked him, as if out of breath.
 “Francis mentioned something last night about needing your approval on a new investment, and I thought we might go for a walk.
 I am your wife after all.”